zc277584121/milvus-docs/site/en/userGuide/bitmap.md

     - When the cardinality increases beyond this threshold, the performance benefits of bitmap indexes diminish, and the storage overhead becomes significant.​

-    - For high-cardinality fields, consider using alternative indexing techniques such as <ins>inverted indexes</ins>, depending on your specific use case and query requirements.​
+    - For high-cardinality fields, consider using alternative indexing techniques such as inverted indexes, depending on your specific use case and query requirements.​